 It's coming the ritual time

 To rise up spirits of evil"

-it is entirely possible that this album would be considered legendary by many.
+example, it is entirely possible that this album would be considered legendary by many.
 The material here is lacking nothing.
-It's

 to destroy the human race lies in the hands of a few, as the rest wait, helplessly.
 One may not perceive the depth of these